gitcommitem/odin-rockpaperscissors/README.md

 - Uses a prompt to get user's input on rock, paper, or scissors
 - be a 5 round game that keeps track of the score and shows who is the winner at the end

+### Part 2

+Using Javascript event listeners and DOM methods design and add a GUI for the Rock Paper Scissors game.

+The game must include:
+- A computer player that will be played against
+- Buttons that users will click to select rock, paper, or scissors
+- Display the running score and declare a winner once one player reaches 5 points

 ## Learnings

+### Part 1

 Felt like this was a very fun project.
 Trying to think through and break down the interactions was a lot of fun.